radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 Clone this git repository: `git clone https://github.com/radixdlt/scrypto-challenges && cd 3-lending/Ground_Finance`

-For the tests, this project use an extra test blueprint: [GroundTestEngine](./Ground_Test/README.md); the radix-engine; the community package scrypto_unit; cargo reqwest, tokio and serde_json.
+For the tests, this project use an extra test blueprint: [GroundTestEngine](./Ground_Test/README.md).

 ### Unit-test

+The unit-test used the radix-engine; the community package scrypto_unit; cargo reqwest, tokio and serde_json.

 1. Build the package: `cd Ground_Test && scrypto build`
 2. Quick test: `scrypto test`